Home About Portfolio Resume Contact

 What we were working with

-• No scalable access controls — the absence of structured data governance created real security and compliance exposure as the organization grew
+• No scalable access controls — as more staff touched program data, the lack of governance created real security exposure

 How it came together